 Florida swampprivet’s tiny flowers are greenish-yellow.
 They are born in axillary clusters.
 Stamens are extended and bifurcated with orange or brown anthers.
 The plant’s simple leaves are oblong to elliptic with blunt tips and entire margins.
 Undersides are finely punctate.
 Leaf arrangement is opposite.
 Bark is thin and grayish-brown.
 Fruits are small (about ½-inch long), purple to blackish-blue olive-like berries.
 Each berry contains a single seed.

 Florida swampprivet’s olive-like berries by Wayne Matchett

 The genus name Forestiera pays homage to the 18th century French botanist and physician André Robert Forestier.

 Native range: Coastal peninsular counties from Duval and Dixie south to the Keys

 To see where natural populations of Florida swampprivet have been vouchered, visit florida.plantatlas.usf.edu.

 Soil: Moist to dry, well-drained sandy, loamy or calcareous soils

 Growth habit: 10–15’ tall with spread of 5–10’

 Garden tips: Florida swampprivet is relatively maintenance free once established.
-It works well in a buffer or hedge or as a specimen plant.
+It is ideal for the shady edge of a garden and works well in a buffer or hedge or as a specimen plant.
 The plant can be pruned to a desired height or shape.
 It is dioecious, which means both a male and female specimen are needed to ensure pollination and fruit.
 Florida swampprivet is drought and salt tolerant.
 It is generally evergreen but may be deciduous in northern climes.